ISQGD

 Stochastic processes and random walks on manifolds, graphs, and fractal spaces; Markov chains, Markov processes, and random dynamical systems; Brownian motion and diffusions on irregular geometries; stochastic differential equations and stochastic flows; probabilistic potential theory and martingale methods in dimension theory; and random constructions in fractals, invariant measures, and quantization.

-Numerical algorithms for optimal quantization, clustering, and geometric approximation; simulation of dynamical systems and fractal structures; numerical schemes for PDEs and variational problems on manifolds and metric spaces; high-performance computing for large-scale geometric and dynamical models; and discrete and computational approaches to spectral problems, energy minimization, and optimal transport.
+Numerical algorithms for optimal quantization, clustering, and geometric approximation; simulation and computation of dynamical systems, fractal structures, and geometric flows; numerical schemes for partial differential equations and variational problems on manifolds, metric spaces, and irregular domains; numerical analysis and simulation of nonlocal and peridynamic models, including multiscale, adaptive, and nonlocal discretization techniques; high-performance and large-scale computing for geometric, dynamical, and stochastic models; and discrete and computational approaches to spectral problems, energy minimization, inverse problems, and optimal transport.

 Vector quantizers, prototype-based models, and clustering algorithms; geometric and manifold-based learning; Wasserstein and transport-based methods in data science; fractal and multiscale features in learning and signal analysis; mathematical foundations of geometric deep learning and representation learning; and rigorous links between quantization, statistical learning theory, and modern data-driven methods.

-Minimal-energy particle systems and Coulomb/Riesz-type interactions; discrete energies and equilibrium configurations on manifolds, spheres, and fractal sets; quantum and semiclassical models with geometric or fractal structure; Schrödinger operators and spectral geometry; Gibbs states, free energy minimization, and phase transitions; and statistical-mechanical frameworks involving potentials, equilibrium distributions, and thermodynamic limits with geometric or dynamical features.
+Minimal-energy particle systems and Coulomb/Riesz-type interactions; discrete energies and equilibrium configurations on manifolds, spheres, graphs, and fractal sets; quantum and semiclassical models with geometric, spectral, or fractal structure; Schrödinger operators, quantum graphs, and spectral geometry; Gibbs states, free energy minimization, phase transitions, and quantum ergodicity; and statistical-mechanical frameworks involving potentials, equilibrium distributions, and thermodynamic limits with geometric or dynamical features.

 Divergences and information-theoretic distances (including α-divergences, Rényi and Tsallis entropies, and Bregman-type divergences); statistical manifolds, Fisher information metrics, and information-geometric flows; entropy-based variational principles and free energy functionals; gradient flows and evolution equations in spaces of probability measures; and connections with optimal transport, thermodynamic formalism, and equilibrium states in dynamical systems and quantization.